50 Broadwater Hollow to Jones Homesite

 rocky Broadwater Hollow

 Next, we pass by Broadwater Hollow Falls right on the heels of Paige Falls.
 Both falls have good water flow today and of course we stop for a few photos from up here on the trail.
-Continuing down we notice quite a few volunteer trails leading down to the creek, we keep going though, and soon pass Devil’s Den sinkhole.
+Continuing down we notice quite a few volunteer trails leading down to the creek, we keep going though, and soon pass impressive Devil’s Den sinkhole.

 spring wildflowers near bottom of Broadwater Hollow